-Travel writers always give travel tips that talk about what to do when you travel.
-They are all must-see and must-do lists out there on internet.
+Travel writers always give useful travel tips that talk about what to do when you travel.
+They are all must-see and must-do lists.
 Go there, eat this and try that.
-But what about things to avoid, what about those tiny inevitable mistakes that sometimes create a momentary disappointment, and sometimes, big time blunders.
+But what about those tiny mistakes that sometimes create a momentary disappointment, and at other time, big-time blunders.

-From avoiding money exchange at airports, to avoiding traveller’s cheques, there are so many insignificant decisions that lead to nothing but wasted time and money.
-But the good thing is, with a little planning ahead, it’s easy enough to avoid these common mistakes, and enjoy your vacation better.
+From avoiding currency exchange at the airport to avoiding carrying a traveller’s cheques, there are so many insignificant decisions that can lead to a regret a later stage.
+But the good thing is, with a little planning ahead, it’s easy to avoid the common travel mistakes and enjoy your vacation a little more.

-I’ve made all these mistakes, but it is by doing them wrong in the past, I’ve learned how to make them right today.
-Hence, from my experiences, I’m sharing some of the common travel mistakes you should avoid to become a savvier traveller:
+I’ve made all these mistakes too, and it is by doing them wrong in the past, I’ve learned how to make them right today.
+Hence, from my experiences, I’m sharing some of the common travel mistakes you should.
+These tips will make you a savvy traveller.

 Never Eat Near A Major Tourist Site

-The food near any major tourist site (I’m not talking about local night-markets or weekend markets, but other places of interest for a foreign tourist) is always double the price and half the flavour as you’ll find someplace else.
+The food near any major tourist site (I’m not talking about local night-markets or weekend markets, but other places of interest for a foreign tourist like a museum or a theme-park) is always double the price and half the flavour as you can find at someplace more local.
 Even a cup of coffee is often unbelievably overcharged and tastes half-boiled.
-It may be because of the fact that they know the tourist visiting them is not going to revisit ever again, or some other monstrous reason, but whatever’s the reason I’ve always found that eating near a tourist site end up in nothing but a sudden disappointment.
+It may be because of the fact that they know the tourist visiting them is not going to revisit again so they should rip them off just now, or some other monstrous reason, but whatever it is, I’ve always found that eating near a popular tourist attraction ends up in nothing but a sudden disappointment.

-The best way to deal with it, in case you cannot hold your hunger anymore, is buying packed food, or walking a few yards away in any direction (the farther, the better!), and finding a seemingly looking local restaurant.
-Because that local restaurant has regular local customers, chances are they’ll serve better food at a comparatively cheaper price – because they’ve regular customers.
+The best way to deal with it, in case you cannot hold your hunger, is buying some light packed food there until you can walk away and find a seemingly looking local restaurant.
+Because that local restaurant has regular local customers, and the chances are they’ll serve better food at a comparatively cheaper price – because they’ve regular customers.

-Another great way to find quality food at a bargain is by getting recommendations from your hostel/hotel staff.
+Another great way to find quality food is by asking for recommendations from your hostel/hotel staff.

 Don’t Exchange Money At The Airport

-Despite people often recommending exchanging money at airports, because it is a safer and quicker option – I never do so.
-Because exchanging money at the airport gives you bad currency conversion rate.
+Despite people often exchanging money at airports, because it seems safer – I never advise doing so.
+Exchanging money at the airport gives you bad currency conversion rate.

-You can never get a better exchange rate – neither at an airport, nor in your favourite bank – than what a local dealer might offer you.
-Though it is always a good idea to cross check their rate, to avoid any touts, visiting a couple of local dealers to get those few hundred dollars converted in local money, never goes in vein.
-And if you still think you want to stay away from them, try a state owned bank (I’m claiming this out of my experiences with Indian banks), than a private one.
+You can never get a better exchange rate – neither at an airport, nor in your favourite bank – than what a local dealer might offer.
+Though it is always a good idea to cross check their rate, to avoid any touts, visiting a local dealer to get those few hundred dollars converted in local money, never goes in vein.
+And if you still think you want to stay away from them, try a state owned bank (I’m claiming this out of my experiences with Indian banks) than a private one.
 Private banks give better service, but comparatively poorer rates.

 Avoid Traveller’s Cheque, Rather Carry A Travel Card

-Traveller’s cheque is a thing of past, and were only a preferred way of carrying money for tourists, before the worldwide acceptance of credit cards.
-Also not all banks are willing to accept them today, as they offer little protection, if lost or stolen.
+Traveller’s cheque is a thing of the past, and were only a preferred way of carrying money for tourists before the worldwide acceptance of credit cards.
+Also, not all banks are willing to accept them today, as they offer little protection if lost or stolen.

-Rather than a traveller’s cheque, get an international travel card issued by your bank.
+Rather than a traveller’s cheque, get an international travel card.
 An international travel card works almost similar to how your ATM/Debit card works, in your country.
 Have it linked with your home bank account and withdraw as much money as you want – at a little, and sometimes even no transaction cost.

 I’ve couchsurfed, I’ve workawayed, and I plan to continue using them in the years to come.
-Using hospitality networks isn’t only a great way to save money, but also to make lifetime friends along the way and introducing yourself to local cultures.
-And remember, couch surfing doesn’t always mean you’re going to end up sleeping on a couch.
-I’ve slept on equal share of couches and beds.
-And they aren’t also only for solo travellers.
-I’ve stayed with couples, families, as well as young college students.
+Using hospitality networks isn’t only a great way to save money, but also for making lifetime friends along the way and introducing yourself to local cultures.
+And remember, couch surfing doesn’t mean you’re going to end up sleeping on a couch.
+I’ve slept on an equal share of couches and beds.
 And as per my experience, be rest assured, it’s totally safe.
-Though of course, you need to have your wits about it.
-But if you find travelling is expensive, don’t overlook them.
+Though of course, you need to have your wits about your safety, if you find travelling expensive, don’t overlook them.

 Don’t Book Too Much In Advance